wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 If the *WESL translator* does not support incremental translation, it is an *link-time error* if any used *Translate-time features* was not provided to the linker.

-> [!NOTE]
-> It is not an error to provide unused feature flags to the linker.
-However, an implementation may choose to display a warning in that case.
+> _It is not an error to provide unused feature flags to the linker.
+However, an implementation may choose to display a warning in that case._

 ## Possible future extensions

-> [!WARNING]
-> This section is non-normative
+> _This section is non-normative_

 * `@else` and `@elif` attributes:
   * An `@elif` attribute decorates the next sibling of a syntax node decorated by a `@if` or an `@elif`.
 It takes one parameter.